 "We discussed a lot today about preventing falls while you are in the hospital.
 I want to make sure I explained things clearly.
 What are three things we will do that will help to prevent you from falling while you are here in the hospital?"
-Ask Me 3 Every time you talk with a health care provider ASK THESE 3 QUESTIONS lo Why is it important for me to do this?
+Ask Me 3 Every time you talk with a health care provider ASK THESE 3 QUESTIONS do Why is it important for me to do this?

-What is my main problem?
 What do I need to do?